 An unplugged birth is a good idea because labor & delivery can move at a fast & unpredictable pace.
 I need the ability to move quickly without having to ask others to please move so I can get the shot.
-If I miss the shot, the moment is gone forever and you run the risk of having your gallery filled with photos of others taking photos of you.
-I'm navigating around a number of birth professionals and the less I have to work around, the easier it is to catch the moment & deliver an outstanding final product to you.
+If I miss the shot, the moment is gone and there's you might run the risk of having your gallery filled with photos of others taking photos or video of you.
+I'm navigating usually in small spaces around a number of birth professionals so the less I have to work around in that split second, the easier it is to catch the moment & deliver an outstanding final product to you.

 What about lighting?

 Some women like to give birth in a dark environment.
-My camera is a rock star at handling low light situations.
-That being said, I do need SOME light to capture those incredible moments.
 If I feel like there isn’t enough light in your birth space, and you've given me permission, I'll make small adjustments and use my camera flash accordingly.
 If I make a lighting adjustment that makes you uncomfortable please let me know.
 During birth, I often bounce my flash off the ceiling or a wall behind me so I can capture the quick and fleeting moments of birth.
 My flash is very different from the flashes that most people are accustomed to.
 The flash is usually on it's lowest power setting and will never be directed at anyone.
 Most families and laboring Mama's don't even notice the adjustments made.

 Wear whatever is comfortable for you!
-Many Mama's wear a sports bra or swim suit top during labor and birth because they want to be able to share some of the images publicly.
+Many Mama's wear a sports bra or swim suit top during labor and birth because they want to be able to share some of the images.
 Solid-color sports bras, swim tops, & unlined/no underwire bra are great/comfortable/lightweight choices.
 If you feel the urge to take off your bra/clothing during birth, don’t worry, do what you need to feel comfortable.
 I’m often able to get creative with angles and still capture moments that you can share with family or friends.